-- personnel-related costs, including salaries, benefits and stock-based compensation expense, for employees engaged in research and development functions; - expenses incurred in connection with our research programs, including under agreements with third parties, such as consultants and contractors and CROs; - the cost of developing and scaling our manufacturing process and manufacturing drug substance and drug product for use in our research and preclinical and clinical studies, including under agreements with third parties, such as consultants and contractors and CMOs; and - the cost of laboratory supplies and research materials.
+- personnel-related costs, including salaries, benefits and stock-based compensation expense, for employees engaged in research and development functions; - expenses incurred in connection with our research programs, including under agreements with third parties, such as consultants, contractors and CROs; and - the cost of developing and scaling our manufacturing process and manufacturing drug substance and drug product for use in our research and preclinical and clinical studies, including under agreements with third parties, such as consultants, contractors and CMOs.

 We track our direct external research and development expenses on a program-by-program basis.
 These consist of costs that include fees, reimbursed materials, and other costs paid to consultants, contractors, CMOs, and CROs in connection with our preclinical, clinical and manufacturing activities.
+Costs incurred prior to nominating a development candidate are included in discovery programs.
 We do not allocate employee costs, costs associated with our discovery efforts, and facilities expenses, including depreciation or other indirect costs, to specific product development programs because these costs are deployed across multiple programs and, as such, are not separately classified.

-We expect that our research and development expenses will increase substantially as we continue to advance NVL-520 in clinical development and plan to advance NVL-655 into clinical development and expand our discovery, research and preclinical activities in the near term and in the future.
-Although we are currently enrolling patients in the Phase 1 portion of our ARROS-1 clinical trial and we plan to initiate the Phase 1/2 trial for our ALK program in the second quarter of 2022, at this time, we cannot accurately estimate or know the nature, timing and costs of the efforts that will be necessary to complete the preclinical and clinical development of any product candidates we may develop.
+We expect that our research and development expenses will increase substantially as we continue to advance NVL-520 and NVL-655 in clinical development, advance NVL-330 in preclinical development, and expand our discovery, research and preclinical activities in the near term and in the future.
+Although we are currently enrolling patients in the Phase 1 portions of our ARROS-1 and ALKOVE-1 clinical trials, at this time, we cannot accurately estimate or know the nature, timing and costs of the efforts that will be necessary to complete the preclinical and clinical development of any product candidates we may develop.
 A change in the outcome of any number of variables with respect to product candidates we may develop could significantly change the costs and timing associated with the development of that product candidate.
 The duration, costs and timing of preclinical studies and clinical trials and development of our product candidates will depend on a variety of factors, including:

-- the timing and progress of development activities relating to NVL-520, NVL-655 and any future product candidates from our ALK IXDN, HER2 and other discovery programs, including any additional costs that may result from delays in enrollment or other factors; - the number and scope of preclinical and clinical programs we decide to pursue; - · our ability to maintain our current research and development programs and to establish new ones; - establishing an appropriate safety profile with IND-enabling toxicology studies; - successful patient enrollment in, and the initiation and completion of, clinical trials; - the number of trials required for regulatory approval; - the countries in which the trials are conducted; - the length of time required to enroll eligible subjects and initial clinical trials; - the number of subjects that participate in the trials and per subject trial costs;

-- potential additional safety monitoring requested by regulatory authorities; - the duration of subject participation in the trials and follow-up; - the successful completion of clinical trials with safety, tolerability and efficacy profiles that are satisfactory to applicable regulatory authorities; - the receipt of regulatory approvals from applicable regulatory authorities; - the timing, receipt and terms of any marketing approvals and post-marketing approval commitments from applicable regulatory authorities; - the extent to which we establish collaborations, strategic partnerships or other strategic arrangements with third parties, if any, and the performance of any such third party; - establishing commercial manufacturing capabilities or making arrangements with CMOs; - development and timely delivery of commercial-grade drug formulations that can be used in our clinical trials and for commercial launch; and - obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights.
+- the timing and progress of development activities relating to NVL-520, NVL-655, NVL-330 and any future product candidates from our discovery programs, including any additional costs that may result from delays in enrollment or other factors; - the number and scope of preclinical and clinical programs we decide to pursue; - our ability to maintain our current research and development programs and to establish new ones; - establishing an appropriate safety profile with IND-enabling toxicology studies; - successful patient enrollment in, and the initiation and completion of, clinical trials; - the number of trials required for regulatory approval; - the countries in which the trials are conducted; - the length of time required to enroll eligible subjects and initial clinical trials; - the number of subjects that participate in the trials and per subject trial costs; - potential additional safety monitoring requested by regulatory authorities; - the duration of subject participation in the trials and follow-up; - the successful completion of clinical trials with safety, tolerability and efficacy profiles that are satisfactory to applicable regulatory authorities; - the receipt of approvals from applicable regulatory authorities; - the timing, receipt and terms of any marketing approvals and post-marketing approval commitments from applicable regulatory authorities; - the extent to which we establish collaborations, strategic partnerships or other strategic arrangements with third parties, if any, and the performance of any such third party; - establishing commercial manufacturing capabilities or making arrangements with CMOs; - development and timely delivery of commercial-grade drug formulations that can be used in our clinical trials and for commercial launch; and - obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights.